m-reza-rahman/jakartaee-azure/README.md

 Azure pathways for Java EE applications include:
 * Deploying a Java EE application on Azure using IaaS.
 The [iaas](/iaas) folder shows how this is done.
 * Deploying a Java EE application on Azure using PaaS.
 The [paas](/paas) folder shows how this is done.
+* Deploying a Java EE application on Azure using Docker.
+The [docker](/docker) folder shows how this is done.
 * Deploying a Java EE application on Azure using Docker and Kubernetes.
 The [kubernetes](/kubernetes) folder shows how this is done.

 The demos use Java EE 8, WildFly and PostgreSQL.